payload-code/payload-java/README.md

 ## Get Started

-Once you've included the Payload Java library in your project, include the `com.payload.pl` namespace to get started.
+Once you've included the Payload Java library in your project, include the `co.payload.pl` namespace to get started.

 All Payload objects and methods are accessible using the `pl` static class.